Version 26.1 now available! Updated for 2026!

 For the best performance, have only one spreadsheet open at a time and keep Microsoft Excel running in the foreground when running an optimizer.
 Do not edit the spreadsheet while an optimizer is running.

-Retirement Age(s): determines how early you (and your spouse) can retire without running out of money.
+1. Retirement Age(s): determines how early you (and your spouse) can retire.

-Donations: determines how much you can give to charity while alive.
+3. Donations: determines how much you can give to charitable causes while you are alive.

-Advanced Optimizers offer a higher level of control than the Optimizers.
+Advanced Optimizers offer a higher level of control than the basic Optimizer.
 Certain settings must be set in advance and achieving a desired result may require running multiple optimizers.

-Current Year Adjustment: A quick way to see the effect of a one-time tax free cash injection into or extraction from your investments in the current year.
+Current Year Cash Adjustment: A quick way to see the effect of a one-time tax free cash injection into or extraction from your investments in the current year.
 This can be used to simulate, for example, an unexpected inheritance or large expense.
 Use a positive amount for money received and a negative amount for money spent.
-Set by the Stress Test optimizer.
+Set by the Account Withdrawal Test.

 What to Optimize: Select the value to optimize.